AndreaAlberti07/DNS-Reflection-and-Amplification-Attack/DNS-server-configuration/config.md

 ## File /etc/bind/named.conf.local

 This file is typically used to define local DNS zones for a private domain.
 We will update this file to include our forward and reverse DNS zones.
-During the test it is configured using dummy NS.
+During the test it is configured using private NS.

 ```bash
 zone "ediproject.com" {